 Nowadays, businesses invest much more in design.
 They do so not only to build beautiful and functional products.
 They also do it to improve the way in which they create and deliver value for their customers.
-This requires an innovation culture and process led through design.
+This requires an innovative culture and process led through design.

 Here is the article outline:

 - Why is design good for business?

 - How does innovation happen?

 - What does the innovation by design process look like in practice?

 - 10 steps to drive innovation through design

 The maturity of design within companies

 Almost 20 years ago, the Danish Design Centre developed the Design Ladder.
 This model illustrates the different ways in which companies use design.
 They based the Design Ladder on a hypothesis that has seen confirmation time and time again since.
 Higher revenue and a greater emphasis on design methods in the early stages of development correlate positively and give the design a more strategic position in the company’s overall business strategy.